Want to understand Agile software development and the tools you need to implement it?

 This is a good view for people who manage their work with GTD-style to-do lists.
 Here, your tasks are listed down in a simple checklist that can be checked off as you progress.

-You can also use the list view to quickly keep track of your Sprint lists for varying tasks.
+You can also use the list view to quickly keep track of your Sprint lists for varying tasks and user stories.
 As they’re all listed down one after the other, you can tackle each one in order.

-ClickUp’s Calendar view helps a manager during sprint planning cycles.
+ClickUp’s Calendar View helps the Scrum master during sprint planning cycles.
 Use it to view all your upcoming tasks to develop an efficient and accurate sprint planning process.

-You can even use it to identify when you’ll be able to add things from your product backlog!
+You can even use it to identify when you’ll be able to add things from your product backlog and schedule Netflix marathons!

 For added sprint planning adaptability, a manager can view their calendar as: